valhuber/ApiLogicServer/api_logic_server_cli/project_api_fiddle/readme.md

 &nbsp;

-Frameworks are flexible, and leverage your existing dev environment (IDE, git, etc).
+Frameworks like Flask are flexible, and leverage your existing dev environment (IDE, git, etc).
 But the manual effort is time-consuming, and complex.
 This minimal project **does not provide:**

 <img align="right" width="150" height="150" src="https://github.com/ApiLogicServer/Docs/blob/main/docs/images/vscode/app-fiddle/horse-feathers.jpg?raw=true" alt="Horse Feathers">